Find the Best Tankless Water Heater Installation Contractors Near You

 Here's a summary of potential drawbacks to consider:

-• Potential Cold Water Sandwich: A small gap of cold water can sometimes flow out between uses of hot water.
-This can be addressed by installing a recirculation system.
+• Potential Cold Water Sandwich: With a tankless water heater, you might experience a brief period of cold water between bursts of hot water, especially if the unit is located far from the fixture.
+This can be mitigated by installing a recirculation system.

-• Power Requirements: Electric tankless water heaters require larger electrical connections, which may necessitate an electrical service upgrade in some homes.
+• Power Requirements: Electric tankless water heaters require larger electrical connections, which may require an electrical service upgrade in some homes.

 Can a tankless water heater save me money?

-Yes, a tankless water heater can save you money on your energy bills over time by heating water only when needed.
-According to the Department of Energy, tankless water heaters are 24%–34% more energy efficient than conventional storage tank water heaters. .
+Yes, a tankless water heater can save you money on your energy bills in the long run by reducing or eliminating standby heat loss.
+Because it only heats the water you use immediately, a tankless system minimizes heat and energy loss compared to constantly reheating a stored volume of water.
 If you take frequent, long showers or have larger hot water requirements, you could save hundreds of dollars per year.

 How do I choose the right tankless water heater?

 • Fuel Type (gas or electric): Gas-fired units are generally more powerful and efficient but require proper venting and gas line connections.
-Electric units are easier to install, but they draw more power and may have a lower flow rate.
+Electric units are more versatile for installation, but they may necessitate upgrades to your electrical system and are not as powerful.

 • Flow Rate (GPM): Choose a unit with a flow rate that can handle your peak hot water demands (the number of fixtures you use simultaneously).

-• Energy Factor (EF) or Uniform Energy Factor (UEF): Look for a higher EF or UEF number to get the most cost-effective hot water.
+• Energy Factor (EF) or Uniform Energy Factor (UEF): Look for a higher EF or UEF rating for greater energy efficiency.

 • Size and Capacity: The size of the unit should be appropriate for your space and hot water needs..